-The rail industry sometimes uses words and expressions that aren’t always clear to people who don’t work in it.
-Here are a couple of explanations of ones that are widely used in the autumn.
+The rail industry sometimes uses words and expressions that are not always clear and easy to understand.
+Here are a couple of examples of those most used.

 This refers to the rail that supplies electric current to Merseyrail trains.
 It is slightly raised and usually located to the right of the track.

 This is about the cleanliness of the top of the rails.
-At this time of year, layers of fallen leaves become wet and get squashed by the train wheels, making the rails slippery.
+In Autumn, layers of fallen leaves become wet and get squashed by the train wheels, making the rails slippery.
 Drivers then have to reduce speed, which can lead to delays and cancellations.
 This can also be referred to as adhesion problems.

 Problems with lineside equipment